 Coronavirus a pandemic: What does that mean and what changes now

-New Delhi, Mar 12: The World Health Organization on Wednesday finally declared the novel coronavirus a 'pandemic'.
+New Delhi, Mar 12: The World Health Organization on Wednesday finally declared the novel coronavirus a 'pandemic', citing infections in over 121,000 people worldwide.

 WHO declares COVID-19 outbreak a pandemic, India suspends all tourist visas till April 15